Painting

 Klimt’s Unknown Portraits You Would Never Guess Were His

-Some of Klimt’s portraits have already gained the status of “iconic”, for example, his soaked in gold portrait of Adele Bloch-Bauer.
+Some of Klimt’s portraits have already gained “iconic” status, one of them being his soaked in the gold portrait of Adele Bloch-Bauer.
 Yet, before Klimt became the head of the Secession movement in Vienna in 1897, he painted in a very conventional style, as requested by his commissioners.
 Most of the works below are Klimt’s unknown portraits (or at least much less known).
 Would you ever tell they were his?

 1. Portraits of Emilie Flöge